“Are you sure we shouldn’t bring Sam to the nursery?” Meg asked.

 (Excerpt from “Daddy, Down”)

 Brian T. Madvig is a gifted storyteller, group facilitator, and clinical psychologist.
-Brian has enjoyed seeing clients in private practice for over seventeen years.
+Brian has enjoyed seeing clients in private practice for over twenty five years.
 When he’s not in the office, Brian’s ordinary life includes speaking to groups and facilitating conflict mediation within church congregations.
 You might also find him on a local golf course.
-Brian earned his PhD in clinical psychology from Fuller Theological Seminary in Pasadena and his master of divinity from North Park Theological Seminary in Chicago.
-He and his wife, Meg, live with their children, Sam and Chloe, in Wilmette, Illinois.
+Brian earned his PhD in clinical psychology from Fuller Theological Seminary in Pasadena and his Master of Divinity from North Park Theological Seminary in Chicago.
+He and his wife, Meg, live in Wilmette, Illinois.

 If you are interested in booking Brian to a speaking engagement, please include the name of your organization, your phone number, and a brief description of the engagement.
 Please include dates, location (if known), and type of venue (i.e., conference keynote, workshop facilitation, classroom discussion, professional development, etc.)